Patater/manual-git/manuscript/backgrounds.md

 Two things are important to remember here.
-First, that the period of time during which the beam goes from right to left (not drawing anything) is called the horizontal blanking period, or hblank.
-Second, that the period of time during which the beam goes from bottom to top (again, not drawing anything) is called the vertical blanking period, or vblank.
-Knowing about vblank is useful for us as Nintendo DS programmers because it is the period of time in which we will tell the Nintendo DS to draw things.
+First, that the period of time during which the beam goes from right to left (not drawing anything) is called the horizontal blanking period, or HBlank.
+Second, that the period of time during which the beam goes from bottom to top (again, not drawing anything) is called the vertical blanking period, or VBlank.
+Knowing about VBlank is useful for us as Nintendo DS programmers because it is the period of time in which we will tell the Nintendo DS to draw things.
 If we didn't, then the Nintendo DS display might be in the middle of drawing the screen when we tell it what to